Written byRyone Visscher

 - Launch Disk Utility from Utilities in the Applications folder.

-- Select the corrupted USB drive from the sidebar.
+- Select the corrupted USB drive from the sidebar of Disk Utility.

 - Click First Aid at the top of the window and then click Run.
 Wait until the repair process finishes.